 - Confidential documents

-- Information directly affecting Nucleus Software Exports including:
+- Other information directly affecting Nucleus Software Exports including:

 - Employees’ Personally Identifiable Information (PII)